iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.80/report.md

 > So what do I do if my name is listed wrong and therefore cannot see my results<br> :date: __2021-02-02 21:03:21__

-> This app does a great job of collating test results in chronological order, appears to use proper security, and has a useful interface.
-Test results from NYS reported to FL are listed too.
-Currently, none of my results from before December 2020 are listed, nor are employed the personal proximity features that were built for Android specifically for the Covid-19 pandemic that kills more Americans per day than died on the terrorist attack on our country on 11 September 2001.
-Fix for five stars.<br> :date: __2021-02-02 17:11:31__

 #### 2-star reviews